khawkins98/PDF-A-go-go/README.md

 - Fork the repository and create your branch from `main`.
 - Run `yarn install` and `yarn dev` to set up your environment.
+- Compiled JS is available in the local `/dist` folder.
 - Please follow the code style and add comments where helpful.
 - Open a pull request with a clear description of your changes.